Dust beyond the torus: Revealing the mid-infrared heart of local Seyfert ESO 428-G14 with JWST/MIRI: DISCUSSION

 \subsection{Dust beyond the torus}

 The exceptional resolution and sensitivity of JWST/MIRI allowed, for the very first time, the imaging of the MIR heart of ESO 428-G14, revealing new details about its structure and properties.
 In the central $r \approx 2\arcsec$ region of ESO 428-G14, we detect a bi-polar structure extending up to $\sim 450$ pc in size, from the NW to the SE.
-In contrast to the galaxy disk, insights from SED analysis in Fig.~\ref{blob-SB} show that regions along the polar MIR structure emit strongly in the MIR, characterised by warm temperatures ($T_{\rm dust} \approx 120\, \rm K$) and steep SEDs ($\rm F_{F560W}/F_{F2100W} \approx 0.07$), especially for regions (NW2, SE1) that are adjacent to the nucleus.
+In contrast to the galaxy disk, our SED analysis reveals that regions along the polar MIR structure emit strongly in the MIR, and are characterised by warm temperatures ($T_{\rm dust} \approx 120\, \rm K$) and steep SEDs ($\rm SB_{F560W}/SB_{F2100W} \approx 0.07$), especially for regions (NW2, SE1) that are adjacent to the nucleus.
 Such trends in the MIR strongly suggest the presence of warm dust along these regions. \\

-Our mutli-wavelength analysis (Fig.~\ref{jwst_plus_anci}) points towards a strong correlation between the structure of the extended polar MIR emission and that of multiple emission lines from ionised gas ([\ion{Si}{VI}], H$\alpha$, Br$\gamma$).
+Our multi-wavelength analysis (Fig.~\ref{jwst_plus_anci}) points towards a strong correlation between the structure of the extended polar MIR emission and that of multiple emission lines from ionised gas ([\ion{Si}{VI}], H$\alpha$, Br$\gamma$).
 We attribute this, in part, to a significant contribution of emission lines in JWST/MIRI broad-band imaging that contaminate the MIR morphology (Section ~\ref{nature_MIRemission} and Fig.~\ref{contamination_map}).
-While it is challenging to disentangle between gas and pure dust structures in the absence of MIR spectroscopy (e.g., from the JWST/MIRI MRS), an important aspect of this study is the development of a method to estimate the level of line contamination using existing pre-JWST datasets (see Section~\ref{nature_MIRemission} for more details).
-Using the image in the F1000W filter, an optimal band for the contrast of extended MIR emission, we produced a pure continuum version that reveals that the dust is indeed more compact, with a total extent of $\sim 200$ pc (Fig.~\ref{dustonly-image}) - shrinking to half of its original size ($\sim 450$ pc). \\
+While it is challenging to disentangle gas and pure dust structures in the absence of MIR spectroscopy (e.g. from the JWST/MIRI MRS), an important aspect of this study is the development of a method to estimate the level of line contamination using existing pre-JWST datasets (see Section~\ref{nature_MIRemission} for more details).
+Using the image in the F1000W filter, an optimal band for the contrast of extended MIR emission, we produced a pure continuum version that reveals that the dust is indeed more compact, with a total length of $\sim 200$ pc (Fig.~\ref{dustonly-image}) - shrinking to half of its original length ($\sim 450$ pc). \\

 The question now arises regarding the nature of this polar dust. \citet{Prieto+14} computed an extinction map for ESO 428-G14 (see their Fig. 8), revealing dust structures with weak spirals which are reminiscent of the morphology seen in CO\,(2-1) emission from ALMA \citep[][their Fig. 1]{Feruglio+20}.
 These structures are indeed different from the polar structure seen in Fig.~\ref{dustonly-image}.
 As such, the dust probed with JWST is not normal cold dust in the galaxy, but it could be dust in the NLR illuminated by AGN radiation fields, local dust heated by jet-induced shocks, or dust driven by a wind from the torus.
 We discuss each of these possible scenarios in more detail.